AuslanderNoam/virnatrap/README.md

 ## Overview
 This file describes the software package viRNAtrap [1], an alignment-free method to identify viral reads in RNAseq datasets based on a deep learning model and to assemble predicted viral contigs.
 There are four key steps in viRNAtrap:
 1. Building a Tensorflow model to predict whether reads of a fixed length come from viruses or not; this has been precomputed based on 48bp reads.
 2. Given one or more input files of RNAseq reads (could be paired or unpaired), map reads to the human genome; this is performed independently by the user.
-(Questions: can viRNAseq take as input DNA reads from whole genome sequencing?
-Also, do you want to recommed a particular set of arguments to STAR for mapping?)
 3. Use the Tensorflow model to predict which of the unmapped reads are viral; this is performed by the included software.
 4. Assemble the predicted viral reads into longer contigs; this is performed by the included software using either slow (native Python implementation) or fast (C implementation) modes.